saturnflyer/radiant-settings/README.markdown

 A simple configuration editor for Radiant.
 It adds a simple "Settings" tab that allows manage the configuration settings.

-After installation be sure to migrate!
+After installation be sure to update your instance of radiant!

+    rake radiant:extensions:settings:update
     rake radiant:extensions:settings:migrate

 Extension Developers